lmitchell4/farm-finder-apache-conf/README.md

   $ sudo a2dissite 000-default.conf
   ```

-or chaning the default's port.
+or changing the default's port.

 ## Other Resources